 How do I get them?

 Common cards don’t have a monetary value.
 This means you cannot buy or sell them in ETH.
-Also, they expire after 8 fixtures.
-So, if you do not want to waste money, this is the time your team has to win prizes.

 - At a new card auction (buying)

 - In the signings market (buying)